abalbanyan/champion-popularity/README.md

 The scene can be explored using the ijkm keys, and can also be made brighter using the b and d keys.
 The brightness adjustment was implemented using ambient lighting.
 More controls are described on the webpage itself.

+There is also a point light located at [30,30,30].
+Diffuse and specular lighting were added to each of the objects in the scene.

 The textures all are obtained from the League of Legends game directory.